- KDDI HOME

 Click the link below for information about phishing.

-To protect yourself from falling victim to phishing (in japanese only)
+To protect yourself from falling victim to phishing (in Japanese only)

 Taking precautions against Web browser warnings